-If a potential outcome of an allegation and subsequent investigation is referral to a regulatory body (e.g. the General Teaching Council) and/or referral to the ISA, this will be discussed with the LADO/APC.
+If a potential outcome of an allegation and subsequent investigation is referral to a regulatory body (e.g. the Teaching Regulation Agency) and/or referral to the ISA, this will be discussed with the LADO/APC.

 Allegations found to be malicious or false will be removed from the individual's personnel records unless the individual gives consent for retention of the information.
 In all other circumstances a written record will be made of the decision and retained on the individual's personnel file in accordance with KCSIE and a copy will only be provided to the individual concerned.
+The information to be kept on file includes a clear and comprehensive summary of the allegation, details of how the allegation was followed up and resolved, a note of any action taken, decisions reached and the outcomes, and a declaration on whether the information will be referred to in any future reference (see below).
 The College has an obligation to preserve records which contain information about allegations of sexual abuse for the duration of the inquiry in accordance with the guidelines of the Independent Inquiry into Child Sexual Abuse ("IICSA")).
 All other records should be retained until the accused has reached pension age, or for a period of 10 years from the date of the allegation, whichever is longer.